In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 WordPress issues are best handled with maintenance routines, updates, and assistance from support specialists.

-For example – you should update, take care of WordPress assets, security, and management of WordPress on a regular basis, helping you avoid WordPress errors and gaps.
-On the other hand – if you’re not Technical enough, you can ask for support from WordPress specialists.
+For example, you should regularly update and manage WordPress assets, security, and management, which will help you avoid WordPress errors and gaps.
+If you’re not technical enough, you can ask for support from WordPress specialists.